a1v0/a1v0.de/draft-articles/being-servicenow-dev-is-a-pain.md

 ## Failing silently

-- Failing Silently
-  - to provide a good UX for the many users of an instance (some instances have only 50-odd regular users, but many have thousands upon thousands), you can't be blurting out "SyntaxError" all over the place
-    - check the system logs: you'll see countless Java errors caused by some bug inside ServiceNow.
-Huge stacjk traces
-  - if something like that happened, you'd instantly get a billion support cases raised
-  - there may also be a lot of reluctant users, who resent their company's decision to change its ITSM product and who haven't yet been won over by ServiceNow. a loud failure, as petty as it sounds, could cause unrest within an organisation
-  - instead, you fail silently. this way, no user's faith in the system is compromised and nobody is confused...
+I've worked on ServiceNow instances that have only about 50 regular users, but there are many out there that have thousands upon thousands of users.
+If something goes wrong, it won't do for the platform to scream "SyntaxError" at the top of its lungs.
+Instead, ServiceNow _fails silently_.

+Check the system logs: you'll see tonnes of gigantic Java null-pointer errors that are triggered by some benign bug.
+Imagine if that incomprehensible stack trace appear as a red info box at the top of the page.
+A user would be totally confused.

+Failing loudly is awful user experience.
+In their confusion, users might resubmit forms or they might raise incidents.
+Imagine getting thousands of incidents because all of your users encountered a confusing and irrelevant error message!

+Add to this the fact that many ServiceNow users are reluctant: they liked whatever ITSM tool their company used to use and have had to adopt ServiceNow "by force".
+A loud, confusing error message can easily add to this resentment and could trigger a lot of whingeing.
+Sounds petty, but organisations need to think practically.

+Failing silently ensures confusion is kept to a minimum.
+Sure, some errors might cause confusion in a different way, but most errors are invisible to normal users.
+If one "before update" business rule fails, for example, the record will normally still be updated and the user will be none the wiser.
+Great, right?

 - ...except the devs
   - we can agree that failing silently on a platform that potentially has tens of thousands of users is good
   - but it makes developing a pain